Egress Access Controls

 Calico Enterprise and Calico Cloud include several features that enable fine-grained access controls between your microservices and databases, cloud services, APIs, and other applications that may be protected behind a firewall.

 Watch a Demo

-With Calico Enterprise, you can author DNS Policies that implement fine-grained access controls between a workload and the external services it needs to connect to.
+With Calico Enterprise and Calico Cloud, you can author DNS Policies that implement fine-grained access controls between a workload and the external services it needs to connect to.

 Calico Enterprise DNS Policy is an extension to the open-source Calico policy model that enables fully-qualified domain names and DNS endpoints to be used within your policy rules.
 DNS policies support wildcard values (e.g. https://api.twilio.com/* ).

 Once a DNS policy has been implemented, no other pods will be allowed to communicate with that DNS endpoint unless allowed by the policy.